 First and foremost, the law is written so you are better off refusing to take a breathalyzer than you are in taking it.
 While you do stand to lose your license for the longest period of time (90 days) if you wish to challenge the charges, you are far better off not blowing a .08 than providing the prosecution with ammunition against you.
 Your attorney can always justify the refusal (for example, do not trust the test, officer bias, etc…) during a hearing.

 Waiving your right to challenge the case does enable you to get your license back right away, but realize you will now have a first offense DUI on your record.
-A second violation will result in excessive fines, a longer suspension, possible jail time or community service, and the use of an ignition interlock device for a specified period once your license has been restored.
+Under current Florida DUI law, a second violation will result in excessive fines, a longer license suspension, possible jail time or community service, and the use of an ignition interlock device for a specified period once your license has been restored.